rmoreirao/ReliableAzureAPIM/README.md

 	Functions - test the flow (Deploy to the External Subscription) Low prio - but to explain why this is not there

+	Low Prio Improvements:
+		Check if Only on Subnet is Ok for all the Private Endpoints Move things to the correct Resource Groups

 ## To Access the APIM locally:
 	C:\Windows\system32\drivers\etc\hosts